o4codes/anavara-assessment/readme.md

 1. In order to setup this project for contribution ensure you have the following installaed:
     a. docker
     b. docker-compose
+    c. python version 3.9 or higher
-2. To Setup for for local development run the following command:
+2. To Setup for local development run the following command:
     ```bash
     make dev-setup
     ```